 For many men with localised or locally advanced prostate cancer, treatment is successful and gets rid of the cancer.
 But sometimes not all the cancer is successfully treated, or the cancer may have been more advanced than first thought.
 If this happens, your cancer may come back – this is known as recurrent prostate cancer.

 One of the aims of your follow-up appointments is to check for any signs that your cancer has come back.
 If your cancer does come back, there are treatments available that aim to control or get rid of the cancer.

 Your doctor can’t say for certain whether your cancer will come back.
 They can only tell you how likely this is.

 When your prostate cancer was first diagnosed, your doctor may have talked about the risk of your cancer coming back after treatment.
-To work out your risk, your doctor will have looked at your PSA level, your Gleason score and the stage of your cancer.
+To work out your risk, your doctor will have looked at your PSA level, your Gleason score, the stage of your cancer and your Cambridge Prognostic Group (CPG).
 If your prostate has been removed, it will have been sent to a laboratory for further tests.
 This can give a better idea of how aggressive the cancer was and whether it is likely to spread.
 If you don’t know these details, ask your doctor or nurse.

 PSA levels after treatment

 A continuous rise in your PSA level can be the first sign that your cancer has come back.
 This should be picked up by your regular PSA tests.

 The exact change in PSA level that suggests your cancer has come back will depend on which treatment you had.
 Speak to your doctor or nurse about your own situation.

 Your PSA level should drop so low that it’s not possible to detect it (less than 0.1 ng/ml) at six to eight weeks after surgery.
 This is because the prostate, which produces PSA, has been removed.
 A rise in your PSA level may suggest that you still have some prostate cancer cells.